 What do I need to do to make sure that I am prepared?

-A bank account - You will need a transactional bank account in order to receive your Universal Credit.
-There is further information on bank accounts for benefit payments on the money advice service website.
+You will need a transactional bank account in order to receive your Universal Credit.
+There is further information on bank accounts for benefit payments from the money advice service.

 How do I claim Universal Credit?

 Universal Credit must be claimed online and you can find out how to claim on the Gov.uk website

 Who do I contact in the Council for help with my Universal Credit claim?

 The Welfare Reform Team can be contacted by completing the Universal Credit enquiry online form.

 Havering Citizens Advice Bureau run weekly drop-in sessions providing independent, confidential information on a range of issues including debt and benefits.
 You can also get advice online and find the details, including opening hours and locations at www.haveringcab.org.uk and www.adviceguide.org.uk.

 Understanding Universal Credit: This website was specifically design to help you understand what Universal Credit means for you.
 Find out more on www.understandinguniversalcredit.gov.uk.